 IT systems are a fundamental part of internal control as they are used directly when preparing and monitoring information.
-The Department of Regulatory Compliance, working jointly with the Human Resources Department, and with the support of the Technology Division, maintains control of access to applications and authorisation, ensuring a proper separation of functions.
+The Corporate Compliance and Control Management, working jointly with the Human Resources Department, and with the support of the Technology Division, maintains control of access to applications and authorisation, ensuring a proper separation of functions.